- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 It is easy to think you are all alone when you have an eating disorder, but nothing could be further from the truth.
-Recently, singer and rapper Ke$ha entered rehab for treatment of an undisclosed eating disorder, proving even those on the red carpet have image issues and self-doubt.
+Recently, singer and rapper Ke$ha entered rehab for treatment of an undisclosed eating disorder, proving even celebrities on the red carpet have image issues and self-doubt.

 When it comes to these mental health issues, it is important to understand that eating disorders do not discriminate and can impact people regardless of socioeconomic background, gender, age, and more.
 The reality is that eating disorders are severe psychiatric illnesses that are seen across the global as countless people seek out help and support.